 Jan 16 2026

 A new year has a way of encouraging fresh starts.
 We resolve to walk more, eat better, and finally sort out that cupboard that’s been quietly judging us all year.
-It’s also the perfect time to give your finances a once-over so you can start the year with the calm confidence of knowing your retirement plan is still working hard for you.
+It’s also the perfect time to give your finances a once-over so you can start the year with the calm confidence of knowing your money is working hard for you.

 Think of it as your annual financial ‘fit check’.
 Nothing too strenuous.
 No spreadsheet marathons required.
 Just a thoughtful review to make sure your money is aligned with the life you want to live this year and beyond.

-Retirement isn’t a set-and-forget phase of life.
+Finances aren’t a set-and-forget thing.
 Spending patterns change, markets wobble, health needs evolve, and priorities shift.
-What worked beautifully five years ago might need a gentle tune-up today.
+The budget that worked beautifully last year might need a few tweaks this year.

 1. Get clear on the big picture